SandhyaKochappu/Portfolio-Website/my-portfolio-app/README.md

 The webpage was made mobile compatible using @media screen and (max-width: 1040px) command and a hamburger menu was applied, which is not available on a web screen.

-Button clicks were handled using using 'useState'.
+Button clicks were handled using 'useState'.

 ### `npm test`